I like to create for you beautiful images that are also real.... with a bit of an edge, like you..

 Eva approached the venue hesitantshe.

 Your wedding photos no matter how informal how reportage need collating into a visual story.
 Every story needs a story teller.
 How the photographer edits those pictures are your punctuation marks, your annotation.
 You may think this is not important but with visual photos it is EVEN more important.
-A photographer will shoot around 3,000 images potentially on your day and then edit down to around 500-800 images to tell your story.
-What they pick is essential to how the story is told.
+A photographer will shoot around 3,000 images potentially on your day and then edit down to around 400-600 images to tell your story (depending on the hours) What they pick is essential to how your story is covered.

 If this wasn't enough the photographer will decide if your image needs cropping, contrast changing, colour balance correcting.
 Visual editing of these photographs are like the annotation in the story above.
 The photographer will often choose what element of the photograph will have your focus by how they edit it.
 For example they may darken the colours around you or lighten you to ensure you are the main focus of the photo..
 These edit's should be subtle, you the subject will never know it has been done.
 But just because it is subtle does not mean it isn't imperative.
 A bad or lazy edit is the difference between receiving the visual equivalent of a shopping list rather than a great novel.